nasirahmed422/portfolio-generator/README.md

   In order to contribute to the project you must have a github profile set up so we can pull from the same master branch.

   ## Questions
-  Please reach me at nasirahmed422@gmail.com for any further questions.
-I have a repository with my examples at my GitHub [Link]](https://github.com/nasirahmed422).
+  Please reach me at dfgdfg for any further questions.
+I have a repository with my examples at my GitHub [Link](https://github.com/dfg).

   ## License
   ![License badge](https://img.shields.io/badge/license-Apache-brightgreen).